kb-dk/repository-mirror/INSTALL.md

 * SKS_tei
 * trykkefrihedsskrifter

-Propose that you create a directory
+Create a directory called

 ```
 /home/text-service/
 ```

-and checkout whatever texts you need there.
+which should be owned by and read and writable to tomcat.
+Clone whatever texts you need there.
 Note the script

 ```
 ./clone.sh
 ```

+Run it as tomcat!

 You'll need an account on github with access to the texts.
 The directory where the texts are living should be read- and writable for